iakhileshsoni/tour-and-travels/README.md

 I have created form for registration, login, logout, show_records from the database(MySQL).

 At the end I have done some validation stuff but still few functionalities need to be added that I am working on in development mode.

+Hope it will help to the beginners for getting started their own projects.